Somali Opposition Fighters Cordon Off Parts Of Tense Capital - UrduPoint

 "The problem is, every time you have an outbreak of violence like this, it just further widens the gulf between the parties and really makes getting to any sort of agreement that much harder," said Mahmood, the ICG analyst.

-The British embassy and European Union envoy in Mogadishu expressed alarm over the violence while the UN Mission in Somalia wrote on Twitter that "violence is not the solution" to the stalemate.
+The British embassy and European Union envoy in Mogadishu expressed alarm over the violence, while the UN Mission in Somalia tweeted that "violence is not the solution".

+UN Secretary-General Antonio Guterres added he was "deeply concerned" about the clashes, urging "all Somali stakeholders to resume negotiations immediately".

+The US State Department also expressed worry, adding that they were "prepared to consider all available tools, including sanctions and visa restrictions," to tackle the instability.